jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the amount of the extra pay; and
   (b) the annualised value of all PAYE income payments made to the employee in the period that starts 4 weeks before the date of the payment of the extra pay and ends on the date of that payment.
 Calculating annualised value
-(1B) For the purposes of calculating the amount that is the annualised value referred to in subsection (1)﻿(b), the amount of the extra pay referred to in subsection (1)﻿(a) is excluded.
+(1B) For the purposes of calculating the amount that is the annualised value referred to in subsection (1)﻿(b), the amount of the extra pay referred to in subsection (1)﻿(a) and of extra pays paid to the employee in the period referred to in subsection (1)﻿(b) is excluded.
 Exclusion: non-resident seasonal workers and non-notified tax codes (1C) This section does not apply to—
   (a) a non-resident seasonal worker who—